rajatgupta24/website-2/src/content/docs/configure/workspaces/oidc.md

 eyJhbGciOiJSUzI1NiIsImtpZCI6ImlkLTE2ODQ3NTc4MDY...
 ```

-The output, when decoded, translates to a JSON object similar to the one below.
+The output, when decoded (utilizing a JWT decoder such as [jwt.io](https://jwt.io/)), translates to a JSON object similar to the one below.

 ```json
 {